doitintl/iris3/README.md

 * Compute Engine Instances (Labels name, zone, region, instance type)
     * Including preemptible instances or instances created by Managed Instance Groups.
-    * But: GKE Nodes are not labeled, as doing so recreates them.
+    * Including instances used as GKE Nodes
 * Compute Engine Disks (Labels name, zone, region)
-    * But: GKE Disks (Volumes) are not labeled.
-See above.
     * Disks created with an Instance are not labeled on-creation.
 They are labeled with the Cloud Scheduler cron job.
     * The label indicating whether a disk is attached will change, if the state changed, on the cron job, not on-event.
 * Compute Engine Snapshots  (Labels name, zone, region)